56% Of Americans Support Plan To Cancel Student Loan Debt

 A Majority of Americans Support Student Debt Cancellation, Regardless of Whether They Took Out Loans

-According to the survey, 56% of respondents said they support $50,000 in federal student loan forgiveness by executive order.
+According to the survey, 56% of respondents said they support federal student loan forgiveness by executive order.
 Just under a third said they oppose it.

 Unsurprisingly, those currently repaying student loans were more likely to support cancellation than oppose it (21% of respondents in support compared to 5% opposed).
 But an even higher share of those surveyed supported cancellation and never had student loans (23%).
 In comparison, 18% of respondents never had student loans and opposed cancellation.